How to Correct Bad Behavior in Dogs

 You've brought home this cute, adorable puppy and all of a sudden he or she has turned into a little menace, creating turmoil in your home.
 Your puppy needs to be taught what he can or cannot do.
 Before you correct the bad behavior, it will help immensely if you've trained your dog the basic commands of sit, stay, come, and down.

-Setting up ground rules and being consistent are very important throughout the entire dog's life.
+Setting up ground rules and being consistent are very important throughout a dog's life.
 All family members should use the same system for training and disciplining the dog.
 A dog at any age, if not trained, will do as he or she pleases.

 Always stay calm when teaching or correcting a dog's behavior.
 Do not yell, scream, or hit the dog, as you do not want them fearing you.